qwertie/LoycCore/collections/hashtrees.md

 Don't worry too much if you don't understand what I'm saying very well: this is just a summary, it's not meant to be a complete explanation, and teaching advanced computer science concepts is outside the scope of this article.
 You can use these classes without knowing how they work, but if you already understand how trees and hashtables work, then hopefully as you read on, you'll get a rough idea of what's going on.
 And if not, you can either (A) give up now, or (B) study [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)), [tries](https://en.wikipedia.org/wiki/Trie) and [hashtables](https://en.wikipedia.org/wiki/Hash_table) first, then come back here, because `InternalSet` is basically a cross between a tree/trie and a hashtable.

-Now, in order to "instantly" convert a mutable set into an immutable one, the tree has a "frozen" flag which simply has to be set on the root node (child nodes are also marked frozen incrementally, as the tree is modified; the rest of the tree is marked frozen immediately because this would slow down the conversion process).
-When an "immutable" tree like `Set<int>` is converted to `MSet<int>`, the root node is already marked frozen, but `MSet<int>` doesn't mind; it has copy-on-write behavior, so that parts of the tree are automatically "thawed" whenever you change the set.
+Now, in order to "instantly" convert a mutable set into an immutable one, the tree has a "IsFrozen" flag which simply has to be set on the root node (child nodes are also marked frozen incrementally, as the tree is modified; the rest of the tree is not marked frozen immediately because this would slow down the conversion process).
+Both trees (the `Set` and the `MSet`) will then share the same tree.
+When an "immutable" tree like `Set<int>` is converted to `MSet<int>`, the root node is already marked frozen, but `MSet<int>` doesn't care; it has copy-on-write behavior, so that parts of the tree are automatically "thawed" whenever you change the set.

 To see how thawing (i.e. converting from frozen to unfrozen) works, let's suppose you start with a tree with the following 12 nodes: